 - To become an Aurovillian, you need to have stayed there and worked for free for at least two years.
 You also need to get three references from other residents and pass the review process.

-It sounds like an ideal alternative haven for hippies, environmentalists, spiritualists and Socialists.
+It sounds like an ideal alternative haven for hippies and environmentalists.
 I would have thought that if such a place exists at all, it wouldn’t be in India or anywhere in Asia, but in European countries such as Finland, Denmark, or Norway.
 The ones with the highest happiness indexes.
 Or where people are generally more receptive to unconventional ideas.
-Such was the level of my ignorance and racism.
+Blame that on my own ignorance.

 But there it is, this place called Auroville, a.k.a. the City of Dawn, located just a few hours away from Chennai, South India.

 Getting to Auroville from Chennai